lubianat/omero-ontop-to-rdf-comparisons/README.md

 So in the ontology "brightField", "epifluorescence" and "CMOS" are `owl:NamedIndividual`

-This seem useful, but perhaps a bit semantically awkward, [as per OWL 2 specification](https://www.w3.org/TR/owl2-syntax/):
+This seem useful, but perhaps a bit semantically awkward, [as per OWL 2 specification](https://www.w3.org/TR/owl2-syntax/): for individuals.

-_5.6 Individuals_

-_Individuals in the OWL 2 syntax represent actual objects from the domain.(...)_

-_Named individuals are identified using an IRI.
-Since they are given an IRI, named individuals are entities.(...)_

-_The individual a:Peter can be used to represent a particular person.
-It can be used in axioms such as the following one: `ClassAssertion( a:Person a:Peter )` 	Peter is a person._

 This is probably a consequence of using OWL to represent a data model.
-As [Chris Mungall put in his 2023 SWAT4HCLS Keynote](https://www.youtube.com/watch?v=2LRVrm8nVz4):one lesson learned is that "OWL is for modelling terminological knowledge, OWL is not a a language to describe data" and "OWL is a language for modelling a domain in an open-world fashion and when you try and use it in a closed-world fashion."
+As [Chris Mungall put in his 2023 SWAT4HCLS Keynote](https://www.youtube.com/watch?v=2LRVrm8nVz4), one lesson learned is that "OWL is for modelling terminological knowledge, OWL is not a a language to describe data" and "OWL is a language for modelling a domain in an open-world fashion and when you try and use it in a closed-world fashion."
 He also points to a blogpost by someone that was using OWL as a _schema_ language called [Why I Don't Use OWL Anymore](https://www.topquadrant.com/resources/why-i-dont-use-owl-anymore/).
 He ends up moving towards talking about [LinkML](https://linkml.io/) and how it may fit some of the needs of our time.

 In this case, the structure of the OME .owl ontology is perhaps less important than the URIs it mints.